danaeeblacc/harry/README.md

 ruby bin/start

-Welcome to the Hogwards Witchcraft and Wizadry Spell Book
+Welcome to The Hogwarts Witchcraft and Wizardry Spell Book

  Search your desired spells by entering an effect